 There are three families of baleen whales, and all three use different techniques to feed.
 Right whales and the bowhead whale use filter-feeding, gray whales use a bottom-feeding technique, and rorquals use bubble net feeding, gulp feeding, and circle feeding.

 How Do Whales Use Baleen?

-Baleen whales have a row of triangular plates that are closely packed together, hanging from each side of the roof of the mouth.
+Baleen whales have a row of triangular plates that are closely packed together, hanging from each side of the mouth’s roof.
 The plates are made from the same material as our human fingernails, keratin.
 There are up to 400 baleen plates in the mouth, and they have a hairy fringe on the inside.

-Baleen whales use a method of filter-feeding to take in large quantities of water and food at the same time.
+Baleen whales use a method of filter-feeding to take in large quantities of water and food simultaneously.
 The fringes overlap inside, which forms a mat, through which the baleen whales feed.
 They filter water through the mat, straining any food from the water.

 Bowhead Whale, North Atlantic Right Whale, North Pacific Right Whale, Southern Right Whale

 The bowhead whale, North Atlantic right whale, North Pacific right whale, and the Southern right whales all feed similarly.
-As members of the Balaenidae family, all four species of whales have long baleen plates, which provide an area large enough to pass the water through.
+As members of the Balaenidae family, all four whale species have long baleen plates, which provide an area large enough to pass the water through.

-The plates can be up to 4 meters long in bowhead whales, and up to 2.7 meters long in the other whales.
-The shape of the jaw and lips of these whales are due to the baleen.
+The plates can be up to 4 meters long in bowhead whales and up to 2.7 meters long in the other whales.
+The shape of the jaw and lips of these whales is due to the baleen.
 The shape allows them to scoop up water whilst swimming slowly forward.

 Right whales are masters of skim feeding.
 Right whales swim forward with their mouths open, allowing the water to pass through the mouth and out the baleen plates.